Falkor/falkorlib/README.md

 	$> cat cat Gemfile
 	source "https://rubygems.org"
-	gem 'falkorlib', :path => '~/git/github.com/Falkor/falkorlib'   # or whichever path that works for you
+	gem 'falkorlib'  #, :path => '~/git/github.com/Falkor/falkorlib'   # or whichever path that works for you

 Adapt the `Rakefile` and `tester.rb` file to reflect your tests.